Autobiographical, Game Development, Game Thoughts, Media Thoughts & Reviews

 Boom Rad – Oca Oca

-This was another combo I had from early game that lasted to the late game, the boom rad is another of my favorites.
-My reasoning for keeping this largo combination was mainly personal preference.
+I kept this largo combination mainly due to personal preference.
 I originally had boom rocks, and I hated them with a passion.
-While radiation is annoying, it was not nearly as annoying as contact damage.
+While radiation is annoying, it wasn’t nearly as annoying as contact damage.
 So once I got boom rads, they felt infinitely easier to deal with.

-After this, I started getting the more difficult to deal with slimes like hunter, crystal, and quantum.
-While other stuff was going wrong everywhere else on my ranch, my boom rads just sat in a corner (I originally had them in the overgrowth before I needed that space for the dervishes) and minded their own business through all of the mid game.
-I grew attached to the boom rads mostly because they lasted and never caused trouble.
-So even in late game, I have kept them.
-I have 10, and they are now in the cave so I can see them in all their glowy glory, and they never cause a ruckus.
+After this, I started getting more difficult to deal with slimes like Hunter, Crystal, and Quantum.
+While other stuff went wrong everywhere else on my ranch, my boom rads just sat in a corner (I originally had them in the overgrowth before I needed that space for the dervishes) and minded their own business through all of the mid-game.
+I grew attached to the boom rads because they lasted and never caused trouble.
+So even in late-game, I kept them.
+I have 10, and they now live in the cave, so I can see them in all their glowy glory, and they never cause a ruckus.

 phosphoHunter